Everything you need to know to make sure you're legal

 Forests & Trails

 While we can take photos at some of these locations - we can't perform marriages at all of them and may need to sign your marriage license off-site.
+We'll let you know when we apply and ask you to be flexible.

 All beach weddings need a permit.
 Most beaches (but not all) are accessible with a permit.
 Ideally, we try to go to less crowded locations that have sweeping view.
 Read the full terms of the permit below.